Azure-Samples/ms-identity-blazor-server/WebApp-your-API/MyOrg/README.md

 ## Explore the sample

 1. Open your browser and navigate to `https://localhost:44318`.
 1. Select the **Sign in** button on the top right corner.
+When the user signs-in for the first time , a consent screen is presented.
+This consent screen lets the user consent for the application to access the web API.

     You will see claims from the signed-in user's token.

    ![UserClaims](./ReadmeFiles/UserClaims.png)
-1. Select ToDoList from vaigation bar and you can create, edit or delete the to list items.
+1. Select ToDoList from navigation bar and you can create, edit or delete the todo list items.

    ![ToDoList](./ReadmeFiles/ToDoList.png)